 The problem

-The poller was already async. httpx fetches in parallel, and a for loop iterated sources.
-Every real operation called await.
+The poller was already async: httpx fetched in parallel, a for loop iterated the sources, and every real operation called await.
 It looked concurrent.

 Fix 1: actually concurrent polling

-Kill the for loop, use asyncio.gather with a bounded semaphore:
+Kill the for loop, reach for asyncio.gather with a bounded semaphore:

 semaphore = asyncio.Semaphore(POLL_CONCURRENCY)